josephearl/website/src/content/blog/management-dont-forget-to-brush-your-teeth.md

   alt: "A young child brushing their teeth"
 ---

-Or -- how does a piece of software becomes legacy?
+Or -- how does a piece of software become legacy?

 I think the answer is: